CardioMEMS HF System Coverage Available for Medicare and Medicare Advantage

 What will an NCD mean in real-world practice?

 The NCD expands access to the CardioMEMS HF System for more heart failure patients.
 This means all Medicare beneficiaries, including previously denied Medicare Advantage patients, may have access to this technology if they meet NCD and CED criteria.
-Coverage under the new NCD is effective immediately after the CED study protocol is approved by the CMS for the CardioMEMS HF System.
+When policy criteria is met, CardioMEMS HF System can be performed in the inpatient, outpatient or ambulatory surgery centers (ASC) settings.